hagna/typefaster/README.md

 project aims to produce a chording keyboard on which you can reach 80-90 WPM after about 50 hours of practice.
-It will work one handed for about half the speed and it will be eyes free i.e. you won't have to watch the keys or even fight hard to supress the urge to watch the keys.
+It will work one handed for about half the speed and it will be eyes free i.e. you won't have to watch the keys or even fight the urge to watch the keys.

-pi_hc165 has the command for running the keyboard program using the hc165 shift register pkb has the pkb utility command citeme has the reference material this dir has the library and common code
+pi_hc165 has the command for running the keyboard program using the hc165 shift register pkb has the pkb utility command citeme has the reference material this dir has the common code